 This annual report is designed to provide a general overview of TCDRS' finances.
 Questions concerning any of the information provided in this report or requests for additional information should be addressed to TCDRS, Finance Division, Barton Oaks Plaza IV, Ste.
-500, 901 S. MoPac Expy., Austin, TX 78746.
+500, 901 S. MoPac Expy., Austin, TX 78746 or you can send an email to openrecords@ TCDRS.org.